 Performance Location & Dates

-Performances run Thursday, Friday, Saturday, and Sunday evenings at 8pm from August 19 through September 5 (total of 12 performances).
+Performances run Thursday, Friday, Saturday, and Sunday evenings at 7pm from August 11 through August 28 (total of 12 performances).

 First Street Common – Performance Pavilion

-100 First Street
+100 First Street, Pittsfield, MA

 - a headshot or recent photo